goodahead/ventor-merp/ventor_base/README.rst

 15.0.1.8.0 (2023-xx-xx)
 ***********************

-* Added the setting 'Show quantity dialog first' to the Create SO menu
-* Added the setting 'Show quantity dialog first' to the Create PO menu
+* Added the setting 'Show quantity dialog first' to the Create SO and Create PO menus

 15.0.1.7.0 (2023-03-06)
 ***********************